 3. Steam Clean Oven With Vinegar

 Are you the sort who prefers chemical-free cleaning?
-Then plain white vinegar should do the trick.
+Then distilled white vinegar should do the trick.
 Vinegar is acidic, which makes it an ideal non-toxic cleaner (7).

 - Heat up oven: Preheat your oven to 450 degrees Fahrenheit.
-If you have a self-clean steaming option, you’ll be selecting that instead.
+If you have a self-clean steaming option, you’ll select that instead.